gecleanme/xkunverio/README.md

 use gecleanme\Xkunverio\Enums\xUnit;
 use gecleanme\Xkunverio\XLength;

-// Invoke the 'convert' method and feed it the "unit from" and the "unit to" and the length/distance
+// Invoke the 'convert' method with the "unit from", "unit to" and the "length/distance"

 // Convert one Kilometer to Meters